gnganesh99/DKL_on_STM/data/readme.md

 1. dataset.metadata['DKL_position']  # Provides the position descriptors for the iterations
 2. dataset.metadata['DKL_scalar'] # Provides the scalar value for the iterations
-3. dataset.metadata['image_attr'] # the 2D array containing the STM scan image
+3. dataset.metadata['image_attr'] # Use this to access image attributes